f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 > When running F3D without interactivity (e.g. `f3d.exe --version`) from CLI, nothing is displayed.

 It's a limitation from the Windows "subsystem".
-You can workaround the issue by piping to a file (`f3d.exe --version > file.txt`) and read the file.
-Another solution is recompiling F3D with the CMake option `F3D_WINDOWS_GUI` disabled.
+Use `f3d-console.exe` instead.

 > When playing an animation, the animation appear to move too slowly